StevenPate/bookshelves.dev/src/content/shelves/a-memory-palace-the-size-of-a-nation-state.md

 I listened to plenty of music and consumed tons of podcasts.
 I also read a handful of paperbacks as well.
 The point is that these are the audiobooks (I'm leaving the duds out) that got me through some long days and made interminable climbs a bit easier.
 The sound of one's own feet aren't always enough.

 I genuinely treasure the entertwined memories of these books and my time hiking across the country.
-If there's one takeaway I would offer you, it is: **If you know somebody who tells you they are going to hike a long trail, give them a [libro.fm](http://libro.fm) gift card.**
+If there's one takeaway I would offer you, it is that  ***somebody tells you they are going to hike a long trail, give them a [libro.fm](http://libro.fm) gift card.**